garfieldnate/Life/Books.md

 - [x] Code Complete (2nd edition) by Steve McConnell
     - [ ] reread
 - [ ] Code: The Hidden Language of Computer Hardware and Software
-- [ ] Coders at Work by Peter Seibel
+- [X] Coders at Work by Peter Seibel
+    - [ ] read sources in bibliography
 - [ ] Compilers: Principles, Techniques and Tools by Alfred V. Aho, Ravi Sethi and Jeffrey D. Ullman
 - [ ] Computability by N. J. Cutland
 - [ ] Computational Beauty of Nature